 Home blood sugar testing

 Check your blood sugar level as often as instructed by your health care provider.
-Write down the results.
+Record the results.
 This will tell you how well you are managing your diabetes.

 Not everyone with diabetes needs to check their blood sugar every day.
 Some people need to check it many times a day.

-Checking blood sugar helps many people stay on track with their nutrition and activity plans.
+Checking blood sugar helps you stay on track with your nutrition and activity plans.

 Check Your Blood Sugar Often

 Usual times to test your blood sugar are before meals and at bedtime.
-Sometimes your provider will ask you to check your blood sugar two hours after a meal.
+Your provider may ask you to check your blood sugar 2 hours after a meal.
 Ask your provider when you should check your blood sugar.

 Other times to check your blood sugar may be:

 - If you are having symptoms of low blood sugar (hypoglycemia)

 - After you eat out, especially if you have eaten foods you DO NOT normally eat